unixorn/awesome-zsh-plugins/README.md

 * [tmux](https://github.com/zpm-zsh/tmux) - Plugin for [tmux](https://tmux.github.io).
 * [tmuxrepl](https://github.com/csurfer/tmuxrepl) - Simple ZSH plugin to have a R-EP-L tmux session.
 * [toggl](https://github.com/natterstefan/toggl-zsh-plugin) - Adds a `toggl-week` command to display the total working hours tracked on [toggl.com](https://toggl.com)
-* [toggle-command-prefix](https://github.com/xPMo/zsh-toggle-command-prefix) - Add a widget to toggle a prefix to a command.
-Binds Alt+s to prefix a command with `sudo` by default.
 * [travis](https://github.com/denolfe/zsh-travis) - Opens the Travis CI page for the current repo if one exists.
 * [tsm](https://github.com/RobertAudi/tsm) - Adds a [tmux](https://tmux.github.io) Session Manager.
 * [tumult](https://github.com/unixorn/tumult.plugin.zsh) - Adds tools for macOS.
 * [ubuntualiases](https://github.com/GuilleDF/zsh-ubuntualiases) - Ubuntu 16 aliases.
 * [undollar](https://github.com/zpm-zsh/undollar) - Strips the dollar sign from the beginning of the terminal prompt.
 * [up.zsh](https://github.com/peterhurford/up.zsh) - Adds an up command to `cd` multiple levels up.
-* [url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the ZSH syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
-Useful for checking URL typos.
 * [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original oh-my-zsh venv module.
 * [vagrant-box-wrapper](https://github.com/evanthegrayt/vagrant-box-wrapper) - wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
 The plugin also ships with a few extra commands that help to manage more than one box, along with custom tab-completion.
 * [vanilli.sh](https://github.com/yous/vanilli.sh) - A lightweight start point of shell configuration.
 * [velocity](https://github.com/rahulsalvi/velocity-python) - Powerline-based theme elements for ZSH and [tmux](https://tmux.github.io).
 * [venv-lite](https://github.com/gimbo/venv-lite.zsh) - A super-lightweight sort-of-clone of [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/); it pretty much expects you to be using [pyenv](https://github.com/pyenv/pyenv) (though you don't *have* to), and because it's based on the [`venv` module](https://docs.python.org/3/library/venv.html), (creation) only works for python >= 3.3.
 * [venv-wrapper](https://github.com/glostis/venv-wrapper) - Provides ZSH functions to ease the management of your virtual environments using `venv`.
-* [vi-increment](https://github.com/zsh-vi-more/vi-increment) - Add `vim`-like increment/decrement operations.
-* [vi-mode (Nyquase)](https://github.com/Nyquase/vi-mode) Add extra `vi`-like functionality.
-* [vi-mode (sinetoami)](https://github.com/sinetoami/vi-mode) - Add more `vi`-like functionality to ZSH.
-* [vi-motions](https://github.com/zsh-vi-more/vi-motions) - Add new motions and text objects including quoted/bracketed text and commands.
-* [vi-quote](https://github.com/zsh-vi-more/vi-quote) - Add an operation which quotes or unquotes a motion.
-* [viexchange](https://github.com/okapia/zsh-viexchange) - `vi` mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
-* [vim-mode](https://github.com/softmoth/zsh-vim-mode) - Friendly `vi`-mode bindings, adding basic Emacs keys, incremental search, mode indicators and more.
+* [vimman](https://github.com/yonchu/vimman) - View `vim` plugin manuals (help) like `man` in ZSH.
 * [vim-plugin](https://github.com/nviennot/zsh-vim-plugin) - Allows you to do `vim filename:123` to open a file with the cursor at a specific line.
-* [vimman](https://github.com/yonchu/vimman) - View `vim` plugin manuals (help) like `man` in ZSH.
-* [vimto](https://github.com/laurenkt/zsh-vimto) - Improved ZSH `vi` mode (bindkey -v) plugin.
 * [virtualenv-mod](https://github.com/mattcl/virtualenv-mod) - A modified virtualenv ZSH plugin for oh-my-zsh.
 * [virtualenv-prompt](https://github.com/tonyseek/oh-my-zsh-virtualenv-prompt) - A fork of the virtualenv plugin from upstream.
 Adds support for customizing the virtualenv prompt in oh-my-zsh themes.
 * [virtualz](https://github.com/aperezdc/virtualz) - Python [virtualenv](https://virtualenv.pypa.io/en/latest/) manager inspired by Adam Brenecki's [Virtualfish](https://github.com/adambrenecki/virtualfish) for the [Fish shell](http://fishshell.com/), replaces virtualenvwrapper.